kudgel/planet-of-lust-vgaify/README.md

 ## How it works

 The original DOS port of *Planet of Lust* created RLE-encoded EGA images using the default EGA palette.
 This was not ideal for representing the... ahem... skin tones that were common in the game.
-The images did not make use of dithering, resulting in some
+In some cases the screens look fine, but others look very far from ideal.

 The Amiga version of the game contains full-color images, conveniently in 320x200 (which is the exact same resolution as VGA's linear mode 13h).
 The palette for each image (plus the standard 16-color EGA palette)